orllewin/modularplay/README.md

 ## About

 Modular Play is a casual playground game on [Playdate](https://play.date) for building little music making patches by connecting modules with cables.
 It's meant to be fun and not really for serious use but it can create some beautiful music.

+**This project is as much fun on a computer running the Playdate simulator as it is on real Playdate hardware, there's fewer processor/memory constraints**.

 Itch.io link: [orllewin.itch.io/modularplay](https://orllewin.itch.io/modularplay)